raspberrypilearning/build-an-octapi/en/step_5.md

     dispynode.py -i "$_IP" --client_shutdown --daemon
     ```

     **Note:** The sleep for 20 seconds is to allow time for the server to log onto your Wi-Fi router and obtain a network IP address from it.
-We need the IP address so that the server will listen properly for the client on the network.
-You may need to adjust the amount of delay to suit the router you are using.
+You need the IP address so that the server will listen properly for the client on the network.
+You may have to adjust this delay to suit the router you are using.

 1. Press `Ctrl` + `o` to save your changes, then `Ctrl` + `x` to exit the nano editor.

 1. Check that remote login via SSH is enabled so that remote command line access to your server is possible.
-Under the Preferences menu, select Raspberry Pi Configuration
+Under the Preferences menu, select Raspberry Pi Configuration.

     ![Enable SSH](images/enable-ssh1.png)

     Then click on the **Interfaces** tab and make sure that SSH is enabled.